-Rush Limbaugh on the EIB Network here at 800-282-2882 in the email address, L Rushbow at EIB net.com.
+Rush Limbaugh on the EIB Network here at 800-282-2882 and the email address, LRushbo at EIBnet.com.

-You know, there's one other thing here, it just hit me about uh pardon me, forgive me, I'm gonna I'm gonna go back to Nikki Haley for just a second, and her criticism of all the angry loud voices.
+I'm going to go back to Nikki Haley for just a second and her criticism of all the angry loud voices.

 When you get right down to it, we haven't really seen Donald Trump angry.

-Now he said in his rally last night that he's happily angry, that she's right, and that we ought to be angry, echoing what I have said.
+Now, he said in his rally last night that he's happily angry, that she's right, and that we ought to be angry, echoing what I have said.

 But last night was the first time I've actually seen Trump mad.

-Last night was the first time I have actually seen Trump get angry and and what have you.
+Last night was the first time I have actually seen Trump get angry and what have you.

 I mean, he was fit to be tied last night.

-I'm looking for the sound, but I know we've got it here.
+I know we've got it here.

-Bear with me, folks, as I go.
+Bear with me, folks, as I go page by page.

-At Trump's rally last night.
+Grab number 12 at Trump's rally last night.

 Oh, and I have another brilliant idea for the debate tonight, folks.

-But maybe, maybe, since if I give them the idea here in a second, maybe they might do it.
+I don't know why the Republicans haven't thought of this, but maybe, maybe, since if I give them the idea here in a second, maybe they might do it.

 The microphone on Trump's podium last night was defective.